Kinoma/kinomajs/README.md

 	- For BeagleBone, Raspberry Pi or Edison, see the document [Setup for Building for Embedded Devices](https://github.com/Kinoma/kinomajs/blob/master/doc/EmbeddedSetup.md)

-	- For Pine64, see the document [Setup for Building for Pine64](https://github.com/Kinoma/kinomajs/blob/master/doc/Pine64Setup.md)
+	- For Pine64, LeMaker HiKey, Odroid C2, or other 64-bit arm devices, see the document [Setup for Building for Pine64](https://github.com/Kinoma/kinomajs/blob/master/doc/Pine64Setup.md)

 	- For Linkit7688, see the document [Setup for Building for Linkit7688](https://github.com/Kinoma/kinomajs/blob/master/doc/Linkit7688Setup.md)